-Selective licensing schemes apply to any let property in areas or streets chosen by your local authority, regardless of the way they are tenanted.
-The schemes tend to be brought in where there have been complaints over standards of accommodation, anti-social behaviour, or issues with rubbish disposal.
-Properties over commercial premises are often included.
+Selective licensing schemes tend to be brought in where there have been complaints over standards of accommodation, antisocial behaviour, or issues with rubbish disposal.
+Properties over commercial premises are often included in Selective licensing schemes.

 There are a number of statutory exemptions to licensing schemes, please inquire with our partners at HMO Services for more information.